 Business Insurance for Builders & Carpenters - What You Need to Know

-The most common insurance claims from building businesses relate to property damage and defective workmanship - structural issues, water ingress from incomplete weathertightness, damage to neighbouring properties during construction, and injuries on site.
-A single weathertightness claim can exceed $200,000, making public liability insurance and contract works cover essential for builders.
+The most common insurance claims from building businesses involve property damage and defective workmanship - waterproofing failures, structural cracking, damage to neighbouring properties during construction, and incomplete weatherproofing.
+The cladding compliance crisis and heightened scrutiny of building quality under schemes like the NSW Building Commissioner's reforms have intensified the focus on construction standards.
+A single defective waterproofing claim can exceed $150,000, making public liability insurance and contract works cover essential.

-All major Australian business insurance providers offer policies tailored for building and carpentry businesses.
+All major Australian business insurers offer policies tailored for building and carpentry businesses.
 See our full Australian business insurance comparison for provider details.

 Key Industry Facts

-• Common business structures: Sole traders, partnerships, and limited liability companies.
-Many carpenters operate as subcontractors to larger building firms and project managers
+• Common business structures: Sole traders, partnerships, and companies.
+Many carpenters work as subcontractors to larger building firms and project managers

-• Contract requirements: Most commercial contracts require minimum public liability cover of $2M - $5M.
-Larger projects frequently require $10M+ and contract works insurance covering the full project value
+• Contract requirements: Most commercial contracts require minimum public liability of $5M - $10M.
+Larger projects frequently demand $20M+ and contract works insurance covering the full project value

 Cover Types for Building & Carpentry Businesses